michalcichon/tex-to-epub/README.md

 # tex-to-epub Converter

 This script converts `.tex` files to an ePub format using `pandoc` for LaTeX-to-HTML conversion and the `ebooklib` library to generate ePub files.
-It supports configuring the cover image and ordering the materials via a JSON configuration file.
+It supports configuring the cover image, ordering the materials, using a custom template, and optionally extracting media files (e.g., images) to include them in the final ePub.

 ## Dependencies